chanmix51/elcaro/documentation/article.md

       }, $employee["departments"])) ?>.</li>
 ```

 But this is not enough: PHP will complain the argument passed to `array_map` is not an array and it will be right.
-As we did not declated field `departments` in the `Employee` class, Pomm will just cast the value as a string.
-We have to register the converter system that the `departments` virutal field contains an array of `department` type.
+As we did not declared field `departments` in the `Employee` class, Pomm will just cast the value as a string.
+We have to register the converter system that the `departments` virtual field contains an array of `department` type.
 The problem is our converter does not know how to translate this kind of data.
 We have to register a new converter to handle this data type in the `bootstrap.php`:

 ```php
 <?php // bootstrap.php